oyeatts/maya-ceramics-classification/README.md

 TO DOWNLOAD:

-Download Maya_Pottery_Classification 2.0.zip file and extract it (it contains the excel data and the python files needed).
-Make sure all of the files are in the same folder or else the (Analysis_of_mayan_pottery.py) file won't run.
+Download Maya_Pottery_Classification 2.0 file, it contains the excel data and the python files needed.
+Make sure all of the files are in the same folder or else the Analysis_of_mayan_pottery.py script won't run correctly.
 Developed in Spyder IDE (recommended for user usage as well).

-classificaiton-code.py is an earlier version of this project with only two localities.
-Use the zip file version for more extensive classifications.
+classification-code.py is an earlier version of this project with only two localities.
+Use the 2.0 version for more extensive locality classifications.